Can’t come to the dunes? Dunes Learning Center educators will bring the dunes to you!

 “Over the last four years, Portage Township Schools ISTEP+ Science scores have increased in both grades four and five.
 We believe that this can be correlated with the establishment of the Mighty Acorns program.”
 Dr. Debra J. Dudek, Portage Township Schools

-Participating teachers benefit from highly-rated professional development training.
-The Mighty Acorns program is proven effective, serving nearly 11,000 Chicagoland and Northwest Indiana students during the 2015/16 school year.
-The Northwest Indiana Mighty Acorns Partnership, a collaboration of Dunes Learning Center, Shirley Heinze Land Trust and The Field Museum, boasts approximately 2700 students in 6 Indiana communities; making it the largest program provider in the Chicagoland region.
+The Mighty Acorns curriculum is proven and effective, serving nearly 11,000 Chicagoland and Northwest Indiana students during the 2015/16 school year.
+Dunes to You educators deliver Mighty Acorns to classrooms throughout northwest Indiana in collaboration with Shirley Heinze Land Trust and The Field Museum, thanks to major funding by ArcelorMittal.

 To bring Mighty Acorns programming to your classroom, or for more information, please contact Dunes To You Coordinator, Amber Horbovetz.

 “A nation where young people from all walks of life are actively making positive change to the environment at their schools, in their neighborhoods, and in partnership with their communities,” is the vision that drives Earth Force, an advocacy-based middle school program.
-Earth Force provides 5th through 8th graders an opportunity to work together to design and implement a project that explores root causes and addresses an issue that they care about in their school or community.
-Projects are youth-driven and vary from group to group.
+Earth Force envisions a world where every young person becomes a lifelong environmental citizen who actively solves problems in his or her community.
+Guided by a six-step model that combines the best of civic engagement, environmental education, and STEM, 5th through 8th graders work together to lead their own learning while making a difference in their community.
 Past projects have included native plant and learning gardens, a bee colony, and an informational video to encourage steps to mitigate climate change.
 Contact Dunes To You coordinator, Amber Horbovetz to bring Earth Force to your classroom.